oasis-tcs/openc2-jadn-im/README.md

 ###  :envelope_with_arrow: Contact :envelope_with_arrow:
 <div>
 <p>Please send questions or comments about <a href="https://www.oasis-open.org/resources/tcadmin/github-repositories-for-oasis-tc-members-chartered-work">OASIS TC GitHub repositories</a> to the <a href="mailto:tc-admin@oasis-open.org">OASIS TC Administrator</a>.
-For questions about content in this repository, please contact the TC Chair or Co-Chairs as listed on the the <tc short name> TC's <a href="https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2">home page</a>.</p>
+For questions about content in this repository, please contact the TC Chair or Co-Chairs as listed on the the OpenC2 TC's <a href="https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2">home page</a>.</p>
 </div>